WovenMC/woven-community-rules/README.md

 Due to the number of plural community members we have, we've added this bot so that they can express themselves easier and differentiate between themselves easily.
 Plurality is a broad term used to describe multiples, or people who aren't just one individual in one body.
 If you're interested in learning more, [click here](https://pluralityresource.org/).
 (Link is subject to change.)

 ## Why can I see the #moderator-chat and #moderator-logs channels?
 (Discord)
 We're taking a transparent approach to moderation, allowing normal users to view but not participate in moderator channels.
+Don't worry about if we have things to discuss that are sensitive and shouldn't be in a public channel, we have a specific, rarely used channel for it.
+Most if not all of our moderation discussion is in #moderator-chat.